wavefrontHQ/docs/pages/doc/wavefront_api.md

 ![REST API in VMware Developer](/images/vmware_code_api.png)

-{% include important.html content="For VMware Cloud services subscriptions, you can have a look at the [VMware Cloud services API doc](https://developer.vmware.com/apis/csp/csp-iam/latest/) on the VMware Developer website."%}

 The [VMware Developer website](https://developer.vmware.com/samples?categories=Sample&tags=wavefront) also includes some samples, for example, for getting data into Operations for Applications.
 We're providing these samples as is - some are from our team, others will come from the community.

 <a id="generating-an-api-token"></a>

 ## Invoking the Operations for Applications REST API

 You can invoke the API using `curl` or from an API client.
-In either case, you must use a token.
+In either case, you must use an Operations for Application API token..

-The token that you need depends on your [subscription type](subscriptions-differences.html).

-* For VMware Cloud services subscriptions, invoking the Operations for Application REST API requires a VMware Cloud services access token.
-* For original subscriptions, invoking the Operations for Application REST API requires an Operations for Application API token.

-See [Use the Operations for Applications REST API](using_wavefront_api.html) for details and examples.
+For details,see [Use the Operations for Applications REST API](using_wavefront_api.html) for details and examples.

 ## Generate an API Client Using Swagger